sudheerj/javascript-interview-questions/README.md

      console.log(returnedTarget); // { a: 1, b: 3, c: 4 }
      ```

-     As observed in the above code, there is a common property(`b`) from source to target so it's value is been overwritten.
+     As observed in the above code, there is a common property(`b`) from source to target so it's value has been overwritten.

      **[⬆ Back to Top](#table-of-contents)**